Hariksh/Hariksh/README.md

-  currentMission : "Building the future, one component at a time", openTo         : ["Full-stack projects", "Open source", "Collabs"], offscreen      : ["Hiking 🏔️", "Photography 📸", "Nature trails"],
+  currentMission : "Building the future, one component at a time", openTo         : ["Full-stack projects", "Open source", "Collabs"], offscreen      : ["Hiking", "Photography", "Nature trails"],

   philosophy : `
     Code with purpose.